SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 The speed at which the CPU executes instructions is governed by its clock rate.
 The CPU executes processes based on its clock rate, measured in hertz (Hz), which determines how many instructions it can execute per second.

 For decades, the clock speed of a computer's CPU was measured in MHz, with higher clock speeds generally indicating a faster processor.
 In the early 2000s, Intel, AMD, and IBM all released processors with clock speeds over 1000 megahertz (MHz), so they began measuring clock speeds in gigahertz (GHz) rather than MHz.
 Within several years of the first 1 GHz processors, new processors have clock speeds over 4 GHz meaning 4-billion of cycles per second.
 CPUs can perform tasks in nanoseconds due to this rapid clock rate.

-Resource management has become both more complex and simple.
-Complex because there are several more processes to complete, simpler because hardware has adapted to processing more data more efficiently.

-Modern CPUs include up to 16 cores or more, enabling parallel processing.
-Each core can execute instructions independently, allowing for greater multitasking and performance.
-Advances in hardware and software have made it easier to manage increasing data loads, balancing efficiency and complexity.

-The combination of fast memory registers, efficient instruction execution by CPUs, and intelligent OS resource management ensures that processes run smoothly.
-Advances in clock speeds, core counts, and resource allocation algorithms have made modern computing systems vastly more capable than their predecessors.

 ## Hierarchy of Processes